Concordia Educational Technology Guidelines for Faculty and Students (the “Guidelines”)

 Standard Wording for Inclusions in Course Outlines

-Students are advised that external software, website and/or tool (“Third Party Technology”) will be used in the course and students may be asked to submit or consent to the submission of personal information (for example, name and email) to register for an online service.
-Students are responsible for reading and deciding whether or not to agree with the Third Party Technology’s terms of use.
-Use of any Third Party Technology is voluntary.
-Students who do not consent to the use the Third Party Technology should identify themselves to the course instructor as soon as possible, and in all cases before the DNE deadline, to discuss alternate and mutually acceptable modes of participation.
+Students are advised that external software, websites and/or tools (“Third-Party Technology”) will be used in the course.
+If this Third-Party Technology uses, stores, communicates or discloses personal information, it has gone through a Privacy Impact Assessment (PIA) in accordance with applicable privacy laws, and Concordia University has signed an agreement with the third-party.
+Use of any Third-Party Technology is voluntary.
+Students who do not agree with the use of Third-Party Technology should identify themselves to the course instructor as soon as possible, and in all cases before the DNE deadline, to discuss alternate and mutually acceptable modes of participation.

 Note that, as a part of this course, some or all of the lectures and/or other activities in this course may be recorded.
 Recordings will be focused on the instructor and will normally exclude students.
 It is possible, however, that your participation may be recorded.
 If you wish to ensure that your image is not recorded, speak to your instructor as soon as possible.